conda-forge/libmagma-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libmagma, libmagma-dev, libmagma_sparse` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libmagma, libmagma-devel, libmagma_sparse` can be installed with `conda`:

 ```
-conda install libmagma libmagma-dev libmagma_sparse
+conda install libmagma libmagma-devel libmagma_sparse
 ```

 or with `mamba`:

 ```
-mamba install libmagma libmagma-dev libmagma_sparse
+mamba install libmagma libmagma-devel libmagma_sparse
 ```

 It is possible to list all of the versions of `libmagma` available on your platform with `conda`: